criblio/o11y-taming-tetragon/README.md

 ## Step 9: Import Configurations into Cribl.Cloud

 To make the next step easy, we are going to import configurations into Cribl.Cloud.
 In a production environment, you would build these as part of your overall configurations.

 ** Do _NOT_ overwrite production configurations with these configs **

 As a reminder, you need to Commit & Deploy any changes you make to the configuration before you will see the results reflected in your environment.

+### Import the Source configuration
 1. Navigate to [Cribl.Cloud](https://manage.cribl.cloud/) > Manage Edge.
 2. Select default_fleet.
-3. Fronm the *More* menu dropdown, select *Sources*.
+3. From the *More* menu dropdown, select *Sources*.
-     If you don't see a `File Monitor` tile, toggle the view from Grid to List and click `Add Source` If you see a `File Monitor` tile, click the tile and then click `Add Source`
+     - If you don't see a `File Monitor` tile, toggle the view from Grid to List and click `Add Source`
-5.

-### Import the Source configuration
+     - If you see a `File Monitor` tile, click the tile and then click `Add Source`
+4. In the lower-left corner of the `New Source` screen, click `Manage as JSON`
+5. Copy and paste the source configuration below, over-writing everything in the box.
+6. Click `OK` and then, on the `New Source` config, click `Save`.

 ```
 {
   "disabled": false,